VadymNikitan/SOC-Home-Lab-Azure/cases/002-SMB-Password-Spraying-Detection/README.md

 - Inspect the affected endpoint for signs of successful credential dumping (e.g., LSASS parsing, registry hive exports) if any targeted accounts possessed administrative privileges.
 - Audit network session logs to verify if the attacker attempted to pivot to other domain resources via SMB/RPC admin shares (`C$`, `ADMIN$`).
 - Review additional endpoint telemetry to ensure no persistent malicious services, scheduled tasks, or remote management tools (like PsExec) were installed prior to containment.
-- Enforce a mandatory, organization-wide password reset for all targeted accounts if there is a suspicion of dictionary harvesting success.
+- Enforce a password reset for targeted accounts if successful credential guessing or account compromise is suspected.

 ---